 When first turning on a new PC, you’ll field a few basic questions before meeting the demand that you use a Microsoft account.
 And while there are some benefits to doing so, not everyone wants to do that.
 Some people just want to keep their email and other info to themselves.
 If this is your preference, then you need to know about “no@thankyou.com“.

 Windows 11 is very forceful about getting everyone to use a Microsoft account.
 If you are sitting at a Sign In screen on your new PC, you probably will see no way around it.
-Here’s how to bypass it:
+Here’s how to bypass this requirement:

 In the field asking for an email, phone or Skype, type in no@thankyou.com